zammad/zammad-user-documentation/advanced/tabs.rst

    open, Zammad switches to this tab instead of opening a duplicate.

    \1 Existing tickets
-         When when you open an existing ticket from an overview or the search.
+      When you open an existing ticket from an overview or the search.

    \2 New tickets
          When you create a new ticket via the button at the bottom of the